How to Get Disability Benefits in Michigan

 25900 Greenfield Road

-Disabled Michigan workers who are interested in receiving vocational rehabilitation services can contact Michigan Rehabilitation Services.
-Located in Lansing, the MRS partners with numerous other state agencies to help individuals with disabilities find and maintain employment.
-More information can be found on the MRS website.
+Disabled Michigan residents who are interested in returning to work can get help from Michigan Rehabilitation Services, a part of the Labor and Economic Opportunity Department.
+The agency partners with numerous other organizations to help people with disabilities find and maintain regular employment.

 How Do I Get Help With My Michigan Social Security Disability Claim?